Developer Guide

 The target module to be edited is retrieved.
 A copy of it is made and using the populated

-, the fields that are to be updated are replaced with their new values. -
+EditModuleDescriptor, the fields that are to be updated are replaced with their new values. -

 The

-is then updated by replacing the target module with its new updated copy.
+Modelis then updated by replacing the target module with its new updated copy.

 Auto-Retrieval of Module Information

-feature supports auto retrieval of the new module information from NUSMods, mainly the module’s title and modular credits.
+When a user wishes to edit the module code of a module, GradPad’s edit feature supports auto retrieval of the new module information from NUSMods, mainly the module’s title and modular credits.

 This is to ensure that newly edited modules are valid NUS modules, and the module information for the edited module is accurate.